 For teams in need of a workhorse running back, Javonte Williams offers the requisite skill set, and he might be acquired at a better value than the backs above him.
 His contact balance is what jumps off the screen, but Williams truly has modern NFL versatility, and that mitigates the risk factor involved with his selection.
 He’s also set to turn 21 years old in April, so he doesn’t have too much wear on his tires.

 NFL teams Javonte Williams could thrive on

-In the Day 2 range, teams like the Dolphins, Steelers, Falcons, 49ers, and Cardinals could be good fits for Williams.
+In the Day 2 range, teams like the Miami Dolphins, Pittsburgh Steelers, Atlanta Falcons, and Arizona Cardinals could be good fits for the North Carolina running back.
 Teams in need of an immediate, high-value boost for their running game will covet Williams, and he also has enough ability as a receiver and a pass blocker to provide utility there as well.

 Javonte Williams’ breakout season was awe-inspiring, but it also dictates that he’s not quite as established as other top running back talents.
 Regardless, Williams has the tools to produce in a variety of schemes at the NFL level.
 He’s a powerful playmaker who brings energy and play extension potential.
 Those are traits that can invigorate offenses in need of life.

 Want more 2021 NFL Draft prospect news?
 Want to do your own mock draft?